 Kalanchoe delagoensis Eckl. & Zeyh.

-Kalanchoe tubiflora, Kalanchoe verticillata, Bryophyllum tubiflorum, Bryophyllum verticillatum, Bryophyllum delagoense, Geaya purpurea
+Bryophyllum tubiflorum, Bryophyllum verticillatum, Bryophyllum delagoense, Geaya purpurea, Kalanchoe tubiflora, Kalanchoe verticillata

 How to Grow and Care

-For those with more hospitable conditions, learning how to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
-While drought and heat resistant, the plant is also adaptable to moist growing conditions and will often recover from a mild winter freeze.
+For those with more hospitable conditions, learning to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
+At the same time, drought and heat-resistant, the plant is also adaptable to most growing conditions and will often recover from a mild winter freeze.

 Chandelier Plant care often includes removing small plants that have jumped from the container into the ground or another pot.
-This happens because Chandelier Plant forms small plantlets at the ends of the leaves.
+This happens because the Chandelier Plant forms small plantlets at the ends of the leaves.
 When these are dislodged, they immediately take root and begin growing in any available soil.
-Removing them from unwanted areas is an integral part of caring for Chandelier Plants…. – See more at: How to Grow and Care for a Chandelier Plant (Kalanchoe delagoensis)
+Therefore, removing them from unwanted areas is integral to caring for Chandelier Plants.

 - Back to genus Kalanchoe